 - Professional copy editors and proofreaders can often work with any genre, but developmental editing of a scifi book probably needs an editor who focuses on the scifi genre.
 Ask for and check at least one reference as part of your evaluation of the editor.
 Then make absolutely sure you’re comfortable communicating with the prospective editor.
 If the initial correspondence sets your teeth on edge, it’s not likely to get any better once the editing begins.

-- The editor will have to comprehend the basic structure of your story in order to maintain its consistency, so editing in increments will mean a final read-through for consistency is a must.
+- The book editor will have to comprehend the basic structure of your story in order to maintain its consistency, so editing in increments will mean a final read-through for consistency is a must.

 - Where possible, try to find an editor who is at least familiar with science fiction.
 For example, if you mention Ursula Le Guin and there’s no name recognition you might (but not always) want to go elsewhere.